AAlab1819/ProjectTeam01-B/README.md

 ## DYNAMIC PROGRAMMING
 Dynamic Programming is breaking down an optimization problem into simple sub-problems, and storing the solution to each sub-problem so that each sub-problem is only solved once.
 In order solve this problem by using DP, we use memoization which ensures that a method doesn't run for the same inputs more than once by keeping a record of the results for the given inputs.

-Memoization is used by using 'bool solve (int pos, int nopen)' and then 'temp' to store the calculation.
+Memoization is used by using 'bool solve (int pos,int nopen)' and then 'temp' to store the calculation.
 So, the 'bool solve' function is to finds out if a certain substring can be a valid sequence of brackets.

         const char open='(',close=')';